 Proposed New Definitions:

-basic modulation and coding scheme (MCS) set: The set of MCSs that all STAs in a BSS are capable, or have signaled that they are capable, of receiving and transmitting.
-The A set of MCSs designated by the station (STA) that started the basic service set (BSS) and is fixed for the lifetime of the BSS.
+basic modulation and coding scheme (MCS) set: The set of MCSs that all STAs in a BSS are capable, or have signaled that they are capable, of receiving and transmitting at.
+This A set of MCSs is designated by the station (STA) that started the basic service set (BSS) and is fixed for the lifetime of the BSS.
 The basic MCS set is typically advertised in the element(s) (#1031)that contains the physical layer (PHY) operation parameters (among others), e.g., high throughput (HT) and very high throughput (VHT) Operation operation elements.
 All STAs in a BSS are capable of, or have signaled(#2256) that they are capable of, receiving and transmitting at all MCSs in the basic MCS set.

+Option 2:

+basic modulation and coding scheme (MCS) set: The set of MCSs is designated by the station (STA) that started the basic service set (BSS) and is fixed for the lifetime of the BSS.

+This set of MCSs that all STAs in a BSS are capable, or have signaled that they are capable, of receiving and transmitting at.
+The basic MCS set is typically advertised in the element(s) (#1031)that contains the physical layer (PHY) operation parameters (among others), e.g., high throughput (HT) and very high throughput (VHT) operation elements.

+Option 3:

 basic modulation and coding scheme (MCS) set: A set of MCSs designated by the station (STA) that started the basic service set (BSS) and fixed for the lifetime of the BSS.
 The basic MCS set is typically advertised in the element(s) (#1031)that contains the physical layer (PHY) operation parameters (among others), e.g., high throughput (HT) and very high throughput (VHT) Operation elements.
-All STAs in a BSS are capable of, or have signaled(#2256) that they are capable of, receiving and transmitting at all MCSs in the basic MCS set.
+All STAs in a BSS are capable of, or have signaled(#2256) that they are capable of, receiving and transmitting using all MCSs in the basic MCS set.

-During the November discussion, a possible change was thought to be needed for basic rate set as well, but I did not find one:
+During the November discussion, a possible change was thought to be needed for basic rate set as well, The Group decided on a simple change.

 basic rate set: A set of data rates designated by the station (STA) that started the basic service set (BSS) and fixed for the lifetime of the BSS.
 The basic rate set is advertised in the Supported Rates and BSS Membership Selectors element and, if present, the Extended Supported Rates and BSS Membership Selectors element.
-All STAs in a BSS are capable of, or have signaled that they are capable of, receiving and transmitting at all rates in the basic rate set.
+All STAs in a BSS are capable of, or have signaled that they are capable of, receiving and transmitting using all rates in the basic rate set.

 References: